 You will study modules covering Lie groups and Lie algebras, manifolds, advanced quantum mechanics and field theory, and there are opportunities to explore an extensive range of innovative optional modules, allowing you to develop a study pathway that reflects your interests.

-You are expected to spend approximately 10 hours work per credit for each module you attend in your degree, e.g. 150 hours work for a 15 credit module.
+Typically, one credit equate to 10 hours of work, e.g. 150 hours work for a 15 credit module.
 These hours cover every aspect of the module: lectures, tutorials, independent study, coursework and preparation for examinations.

 The primary method of assessment for this degree is written examination.
 You may also be assessed by essays, practical examination, oral presentation, reports, class tests and projects.
 The nature of assessment varies by module.